-The Remuneration Committee was restructured consequent to the resignation of Mr. Hasitha Premaratne.
-As at the end of the financial year the Committee comprised of Mr. Toyohiko Murakami, Mr. Tilak de Zoysa and Mr. Surith Perera of whom Mr. Toyohiko Murakami functions as the Chairman of the Committee.
+The Remuneration Committee comprised of Mr. Toyohiko Murakami, Mr. Tilak de Zoysa and Mr. Surith Perera of whom Mr. Toyohiko Murakami functions as the Chairman of the Committee.

 The Committee is responsible for evaluating and recommending to the Board the Remuneration Policy and Practices that supports the strategic direction and the objectives of the Company.
 The remuneration policy of the Company is to attract, motivate and retain high quality executive talent by reference to the corporate goals and objectives resolved by the Board of Directors from time to time.